 About Iron Ore Company of Canada

-IOC has ore reserves sufficient for at least 28 years at the current rate of production, with additional resources of a greater magnitude.
+IOC has ore reserves sufficient for approximately 26 years at the current rate of production, with additional resources of a greater magnitude.
 Currently it has the capacity to extract around 55 million tonnes of crude ore annually.
 The crude ore is processed into iron ore concentrate and then either sold or converted into different qualities of iron ore pellets to meet its customers needs.
 The iron ore concentrate and pellets are transported to IOC's port facilities at Sept-Iles, Quebec via its wholly-owned Quebec North Shore and Labrador Railway, a 418 kilometer rail line which links the mine and the port.
 From there, the products are shipped to markets throughout North America, Europe, the Middle East and the Asia–Pacific region.

-IOC's 2015 sales totaled 17.9 million tonnes comprised of 9.5 million tonnes of iron ore concentrate and 8.4 million tonnes of iron ore pellets.
-Production in 2015 was 9.3 million tonnes of pellets and 8.4 million tonnes of concentrate.
-IOC generated ore sales revenues (excluding third party ore sales) of $1,387 million in 2015 (2014 - $1,595 million).
+IOC's 2016 sales totaled 18.3 million tonnes comprised of 10.0 million tonnes of iron ore pellets and 8.3 million tonnes of iron ore concentrate.
+Production in 2016 was 9.8 million tonnes of pellets and 8.4 million tonnes of concentrate for sale.
+IOC generated ore sales revenues (excluding third party ore sales) of $1,620 million in 2016 (2015 - $1,387 million).

 Because the royalty is "off-the-top", it is not dependent on the profitability of IOC.
 However, it is affected by changes in sales volumes, iron ore prices and, because iron ore prices are denominated in US dollars, the United States – Canadian dollar exchange rate.